 Crumb not soft enough

-This could be a baking issue.
-Retaining moisture in the bread after baking softens the crumb.
-Bake for a shorter time using higher temperatures next time.
-Soft rolls should be baked in 12-15 minute with the shelf raised in the oven and the use of the broiler or top heater to brown the rolls near the end of the bake.
+This could also be a baking issue.
+If the bread retains more moisture after baking it will produce a softer texture when eaten.
+Bake for a shorter time in higher temperatures.
+For example, soft rolls should be baked in 12-15 minutes with the shelf raised in the oven and the use of the broiler or top heater to brown the rolls near the end of the bake.

-If your bread is missing a close-knit crumb of store bought bread you should try a higher protein flour that’s high quality grade.
-A longer slow mixing time and increased fermentation time will help also.
+If your bread is missing a close-knit crumb of store-bought bread you should try a higher protein flour.
+A longer knead and an increased bulk fermentation time will help also.
+Firm hands when you shape the bread and effective preshaping can also be a gamechanger if you are a bread baking beginner.

-The use of an emulsifier such as DATEM or L-cysteine offer big improvements.
-It’s a shame that they are not easily accessible for home bakers, but hey, it forces us down the “artisan” route!
+The use of an emulsifier such as L-cysteine or lecithin will offer big improvements here.
+It’s a shame that they are not easily accessible for home bakers, but hey, it forces us down the “artisan” route and the use of eggs and vegetable oil can be utilised.

 - Use high-quality bakers flour to make your dough